Millions Turn To Stock Trading During Pandemic, But Some See Trouble For The Young

 "It started because a lot of my other friends were into it.
 So then I kind of fell into it," he says.

 He and his friends have learned much of what they know about investing from YouTube videos and websites, he says.
-He now he does videos of his own about trading.
+He now does videos of his own about trading.

 A big fan of Warren Buffett, Fox is careful to buy only shares of companies he believes will have long-term value.